kellyfayrishta/ReadMeBlueprints/readme_template.md

 # Project Title

-A brief description of your project.
+A brief description of your project and a screenshot if applicable.

 ## Table of Contents